SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 nn.ReLU(inplace=True):

     Rectified Linear Unit is a non-linear activation function that helps the model learn complex patterns.
 It outputs the input if it’s positive, or zero if it’s negative. inplace=True means it modifies the input tensor directly, which helps save memory during training.

+nn.GroupNorm(num_groups=32, num_channels=out_channels):

+    Normalization is the process of scaling and shifting input data or activations so that they have a more stable distribution, usually with zero mean and unit variance.
+This helps neural networks learn faster and generalize better.

 nn.MaxPool2d(2):